zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-From where I’m standing, the best scriptwriter on t he Internet is none other than our very own Dr. Lucy Tse.
+From where I’m standing, the best scriptwriter on the Internet is none other than our very own Dr. Lucy Tse.
 Thank you, Lucy.

 From Los Angeles, California.
 I’m Jeff McQuillan.
 Thank you for listening.
 Come back and listen to us again right here on ESL Podca st.